Earthling (David Bowie album): Background and recording

 Guitarist Reeves Gabrels (pictured in 2012) was one of Bowie's primary collaborators for Earthling.

 David Bowie supported his 20th studio album Outside on the Outside Tour, which ran from September 1995 to February 1996.
-The lineup for the tour included Reeves Gabrels and Carlos Alomar (guitars), Mike Garson (piano), Zack Alford (drums) and Gail Ann Dorsey (bass).
-Bowie's positive relationship with the new band was the springboard for his next studio record.
+The lineup for the tour included Reeves Gabrels (guitars), Mike Garson (piano), Zack Alford (drums), Gail Ann Dorsey (bass), Carlos Alomar (rhythm guitar), George Simms (vocals) and Pete Schwartz (keyboards).
+A few months after the tour's conclusion, Bowie and the band—minus Simms, Schwartz and Alomar—played a series of festivals during the summer from June to July 1996.

+Bowie's positive relationship with the stripped-down lineup was the springboard for his next studio record.
 He told Alan Yentob in 1996: "They're probably the most enjoyable set of musicians I've worked with.
 It's the greatest fun and satisfaction I've had with a band since the Spiders."
 (Note: The Spiders from Mars were Bowie's backing band from 1971 to 1973.)

-A few months after the tour's conclusion, Bowie and the band—minus Alomar, who departed due to dissatisfaction—played a series of festivals during the summer from June to July 1996.
 Gabrels later told the biographer Paul Trynka: